Vandivier/afterecon/content/2015-03-08-bitcoin-anonymization-and-other-updates.md

 ---
-title: Bitcoin Anonymization and Other Updates
+title: "Bitcoin Anonymization and Other Updates"
 date: 2015-03-08 17:06:51
 author: John Vandivier
 ---